openvino-dev-samples/chatglm3.openvino/README.md

 ```

 ## common problem

 1. Why does a huggingface link error appear when importing a local model?
     - Downgrade transformers library to version 4.37.2

 2. Do I need to install the OpenVINO C++ inference engine?
     - unnecessary

-3. Do I have to use Intel CPU?
+3. Do I have to use Intel hardware?
-    - Not necessarily, AMD CPU will also work.
-But it is recommended to use Intel CPU
-4. Does it support GPU?
-    -Support Intel ARC series GPU
+    - We only tried it on Intel devices, and we recommend using x86 architecture Intel devices, including but not
+      limited to:
+    - Intel CPU, including personal computer CPU and server CPU.
+    - Intel's discrete graphics card.
+For example: ARC A770 graphics card.